Kelly Ripa’s Daughter, Lola Consuelos, Stuns On A Halloween Night Out

 “Hot ghoul winterrrrrrrrr,” Lola corrected.

 Lola may get her love of the holiday from her mother.
 The Live with Kelly and Ryan show’s Halloween episode has become a huge fan favorite, and Kelly and Ryan have consistently wowed their fans with outrageous costumes.
-As covered by The Inquisitr, fans recently went wild over flashback pic, where Kelly dazzled in a creative, gender-bending costume.
+As was covered by The Inquisitr, fans recently went wild over flashback pic, one wherein Kelly dazzled in a creative, gender-bending costume.